MicrosoftDocs/msteams-docs/msteams-platform/concepts/deploy-and-publish/appsource/prepare/teams-store-validation-guidelines.md

 * Developer name must be same in the manifest and AppSource.

 * App manifests submitted must be production manifests.
 Accordingly, app name must not indicate that the app is a pre-production app.
 App name must not contain words that indicate app isn't a production app.
-For example, app name contains standalone words such as Beta, Dev, Preview, UAT and so on.
+For example, app name contains standalone words such as Beta, Dev, Preview, UAT.

  > [!TIP]
  > Your app’s branding on the Microsoft Teams store and Microsoft AppSource including your app name, developer name, app icon, Microsoft AppSource screenshots, video, short description and website either separately or taken together must not impersonate an official Microsoft offering unless your app is an official Microsoft 1P offering.